sebastiantoh/tp/docs/UserGuide.md

 * Multiple `CONTACT_INDEX` can be specified, meaning that you can add a sale to multiple contacts.
 * It is compulsory to have a tag for the sales item.
 This is to ensure the ease of data analytics.

+:bulb: Tip: After adding a sale, the **Sale List** will display all sales created.
+You may need to scroll down to search for the sale you just created!

 **Example:**
 Suppose you successfully sold 100 guitar tuners at a unit price of $10.00 with Bernice Yu on 30 October 2020, 3pm.